 The medical evidence used in making the CPD is located in the claim folder(s).

 To view the medical determination forms in reference to the medical dairy type and date information, see:

 For a thorough discussion of the MDF, see DI 70005.005.

-3. Identifying MINE or MINE-equivalent Cases
+3. Identification of MINE or MINE-equivalent cases

-Do not invoke this process if information (including answers to questions on an SSA-455 CDR mailer) received since the date of the most recent SSA-831, SSA-832 or SSA-833 (all versions), show 1 or more of the following:
+Information (including answers to questions on an SSA-455 CDR mailer) received since the date of the most recent SSA-831-U3, SSA-832 or SSA-833 (all versions), show one or more of the following:

 A report of medical improvement by the beneficiary or a third party;